UCL/TDMS/README.md

 For beginners, we recommend starting with the demonstration MATLAB script, which you can find in the `examples/arc_01` directory.
 Move into this directory, launch MATLAB, and run the MATLAB script [`run_pstd_bscan.m`](https://github.com/UCL/TDMS/blob/main/examples/arc_01/run_pstd_bscan.m).
 This script will generate the input to TDMS, run TDMS, and display sample output.
-It also commentates on what it is doing, so you can follow along with what is being setup and created at each stage.
+There are comments explaining what it is doing, so you can follow along with what is being setup and created at each stage.
-We have also annotated the input file [`arc_01_example_input.m`](https://github.com/UCL/TDMS/blob/main/examples/arc_01/arc_01_example_input.m) that this script passes to `iteratefdtd_matrix.m`.
+We have also commented the input file [`arc_01_example_input.m`](https://github.com/UCL/TDMS/blob/main/examples/arc_01/arc_01_example_input.m) that this script passes to `iteratefdtd_matrix.m`.

 <details>
 <summary>Troubleshooting</summary>